 - During locomotion, they use their tail to grasp tree branches.

-- Their tail is able to support their whole body weight.
+- Their tail can support their whole body weight.
 Juveniles mostly use only their tail for full-body support.

 - Howler monkeys have long limbs that are well-adapted for their arboreal lifestyle.